 Bakewell is the only market town actually in the Peak District.
-It is a very attractive place and popular place with lovely shops and cafes.
+It is an attractive and popular place with lovely shops and cafes.
 Famous for both the Bakewell tart and the Bakewell Pudding, both are available to buy in various bakeries in the town.
 The town hosts a sizeable Agricultural Show in the first week of August plus has Well Dressing Week with a Carnival parade plus an annual Arts Festival.

 Monday is market day in Bakewell with an agricultural market selling livestock at the Agricultural Centre.
 Bakewell Farmers’ Market is the last Saturday of the month (except December).
 There are up to 70 stall holders with local produce.